-I suppose my multi-cultural background is what draws me to other multicultural families.
+I suppose my multi-cultural background is what draws me to other multi-cultural families.
 A few months ago, I had the honor of co-hosting the #Africhat Twitter chat about Family Travel in Africa.
-One of my other co-hosts was Amanda from the MarocMama blog.
+One of my other co-hosts was Amanda from the multi-cultural travel blog, MarocMama.
 I was instantly drawn to her because she’s part of a multi-cultural family too.
 Having grown up in the United States, Amanda married a Moroccan man, and now lives there with her husband and two boys.
 I love reading her blog and seeing how she navigates raising her kids within these two cultures.

 Amanda writes mostly about Morocco and food, but she also writes about her travels to various countries around the world with her kids.
-I recently caught up with her and asked her some questions about traveling as a multi-cultural family.
+I recently caught up with her and asked her some questions about multi-cultural travel with her family.